saltyrtc/saltyrtc.github.io/content/pages/home.md

 Feel free to [open an issue][saltyrtc-issues] if you have a question or want to improve something!

+## Demo

+If you want to play around with SaltyRTC, you can try our [demo][saltyrtc-demo].
+The repository contains both an Android app and a simple web application that can exchange text messages via signaling channel and via WebRTC data channel.

 ## Source Code

 SaltyRTC is free and open source.
 All our code can be found [on